vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 </script>
 ```

-The table below is a list of all available validation states:
+The following table is a list of all available validation states:

 | Validate On | Description                                                                                                  |
 |-------------|--------------------------------------------------------------------------------------------------------------|